Press enter to see results or esc to cancel.

 All of the above should be well understood before you decide on a policy’s price tag.
 Like any product or service you can purchase, cheap health insurance may be less expensive because of how low the benefits are, how restrictive the coverage is, or the priority in which claims are processed.

-As many insurers offer flexible and adaptable terms in their insurance products, a pricier plan may have some negotiable aspects that can make the cost more acceptable.
-This is true, especially in countries where insurers are competitive and are willing to offer good value for the products and services they offer.
+As many insurers offer flexible and adaptable terms in their insurance products, a pricier plan may have some options that can make the cost more acceptable.
+This is particularly true in countries where insurers are more competitive and willing to offer better value for the products and services.

-As mentioned, many insurers are open to being flexible with their policies so that you can work on getting the coverage you need for a premium you can accept.
-If a plan has the coverage you need but might just be out of your price range, check whether there’s any wriggle room in the following:
+Many insurers are open to being flexible with their policies so that you can work on getting the coverage you need for a premium you can accept.
+If a plan has the coverage you need but is out of your price range, options such as co-pays and deductibles are effective ways to manage premium costs.

-• A deductible – A set amount you can agree to pay for care, with the insurer covering the rest, if the claim is accepted.
+• Deductibles – A set amount you can agree to pay for care, with the insurer covering the rest, if the claim is accepted.
 This reduces the risk to the insurer and can often reduce the premium.

-• A co-pay – Instead of a set amount, you agree to pay a percentage of the cost of treatment.
+• Co-pays – Instead of a set amount, you agree to pay a percentage of the cost of treatment.

-• An excess – The insurer sets a maximum amount they will pay and the insured agrees to cover the rest above that amount.
+• Excess – The insurer sets a maximum amount they will pay, and the insured agrees to cover the rest above that amount.

-• Types of coverage included – Look at reducing or removing things including the maternity, dental, and vision benefits of a full-coverage plan.
+• Customize Your Plan – Look at reducing or removing things including the maternity, dental, and vision benefits of a full-coverage plan.
 These can be expensive, whereas plans with only inpatient and outpatient care will be cheaper.

-• No claims bonus – Some insurers have a bonus discount applied after a certain amount of time without claims.
+• No Claims Bonus – Some insurers have a bonus discount applied after a certain amount of time without claims.
 You could also ask insurers when you shop around if there are rewards for staying fit and healthy.
-Wearable devices such as smartwatches can be used to measure the level of activity across a certain period and indicate your current level of health.
-Insurers can redeem rewards accordingly based on the data gathered, whether that’s a discount on popular sporting gear or a slightly lower premium year on year.

-Additionally, low-cost policies will often exclude benefits such as vision, dental, and maternity.
-These exclusions could mean any unexpected need for them will see you pay a lot out of pocket.
-Other policies will exclude a great number of conditions, or provide low limits for them such as cover for cancer.
-So in the worst-case scenario, a sudden cancer diagnosis can often render your cheaper health insurance policy relatively useless.
-All in all, the money you save on a cheap health insurance plan can often be negated by the cost you bear should something serious arise.
+Additionally, low-cost policies may exclude a great number of conditions, or provide low limits for them, such as coverage for cancer.
+In the worst-case scenario, a sudden cancer diagnosis can often render your cheaper health insurance policy relatively useless.

-Beyond that, in cities like Dubai where there is mandatory health insurance, it is important to be aware of what exactly is required to be covered.
-In some cases, going for a cheaper plan not issued in Dubai might mean it is not compliant with the local law.
-If this is the case, you could see visa applications or renewals denied, which could upset your stay or plans in the UAE.
+In cities like Dubai, where there is mandatory health insurance, it is important to be aware of what exactly is required to be covered.
+Going for a cheaper plan not issued in Dubai might mean it is not compliant with the local law.
+Ultimately, affecting your visa applications or renewal.

 For a free quote or some helpful advice, contact the team at Pacific Prime Dubai today!